Nuffle-Labs/nffl/docs/docs/milestones.md

     * Implement on-chain messaging indexing.
     * Include SMT and proof generation.
     * Implement challenge sumbmission.
+* Implement slashing (only applies if slashing is implemented in EL core).
+    * Determine slashing parameters.
     * Determine slashing process for each fault.
 * Explore other possible pitfalls.

 ## #5: Operator Set Handling